 Treatment Interrupts Depression Early (TIDE)

 Though many people experience depression for the first time early in life, with the first incidence most often occurring between the ages of 12 and 25, the majority of research in the field of depression treatment focuses on adults.
 Effective treatment early on in a person's life can be instrumental in setting up young people for success in all spheres of their lives.
-Learn about the TIDE project, which aims to determine what factors affect the likelihood of a person getting better with an antidepressant versus psychological therapy.
+This study aims to determine what factors affect the likelihood of a young person getting better with an antidepressant versus psychological therapy.

 General inquiries: email@example.com